|Roth IRA Conversion Calculator (Advanced)

 minimum distributions (RMDs) are also assumed to be invested in the side fund.
 The calculator estimates the IRA accumulation, and RMD

 distributions, for the IRA owner and up to three beneficiaries, (you can specify one spouse beneficiary and up to two non-spouse beneficiaries).

 Total after-tax dollars are compared.

-The current year and the conversion year are assumed to be 2020.
+The current year is assumed to be 2023.

 * If you have multiple traditional IRAs, you must pro-rate your nontaxable balance among them.
 The IRS provides a worksheet in Publication 590-B.

 The general RMD starting age is age 73 (if attain age 72 after 2022 and age 73 before 2033), then increases to age 75 thereafter.